 I set a goal to study (at least) 10 pages per day.
-By studying, I mean I go through the book, outline the information in notes, and memorize the important concepts, ideas, details so I can use it.
+By studying, I mean I go through the book, outline the information in notes, and memorize the essential concepts, ideas, and details so I can use them.

 I take one hour to do this.
 Some people study 10 pages in less time.
 Others take more time.
 On average I use about 1 hour for 10 pages.
 This time includes reading, note-taking, and understanding and memorizing.

 Here’s my routine:

 - I outline the chapter at the start of a new chapter.
 This rough outline will be used during the rest of the time I study this chapter.
 Usually, this takes about 5 to 10 minutes for 50 pages.